Questions About Medication-Assisted Treatment (MAT) for Opioid Use Disorder

 Why is it so difficult to get MAT and Buprenorphine (Suboxone)?

-Only a small number of medical doctors in the United Stated are licensed and are therefore allowed to prescribe buprenorphine (the most effective medication to treat opioid use disorder).
+Only a small number of doctors in the United Stated are allowed to prescribe buprenorphine–and these doctors have a limit on how many patients they can prescribe buprenorphine to (only 30 patients per doctor initially).
 And with the growing opioid epidemic affecting millions of Americans, there are just not enough MAT clinics and opioid treatment centers available to provide this desperately needed service–and many existing addiction programs are taking advantage of the suffering with steep fees and unethical business practices.
-QuickMD is trying to fill this void, by providing affordable, transparent and high-quality addiction treatment directly to you–to make this as little disruptive to your life as possible.
+QuickMD is trying to fill this void, by providing affordable, transparent and high-quality addiction treatment directly to you–to make this as least disruptive to your life as possible.

 How effective is medication-assisted treatment (MAT) with Suboxone for opioid use disorder?